laurabernardy/notesXtract/README.md

 How much the notes can be corrected afterwards depends on how well tesserect can read your input file.

 Also the accuracy of your highlighting is essential for processing: Half marked lines/characters are difficult to process.
-Sometimes the errorcorrection can help, but not always.
+Often the errorcorrection can help, but not always.

 The input pictures should be in good quality for reading.

 Errorcorrecting sometimes (but really rarely) will add words, that aren't really correct.
 That's because of the use of trigrams, to reconstruct the text and the process of choosing 80% appropriate text sequences.
 Sometimes this will choose as "best result" an trigram, that continues with a different word than your note.

+If input is absolutely not readable (because of bad picture or bad highlighting etc.) it will raise an "list out of range"-error.

-Please keep in mind: It's for notes, not for perfect documents ;-) Thank you!
+Please keep in mind: It's for notes, not for perfect documents (please be kind) ;-) Thank you!

 # to do

-Better method for errorcorrection
-No word duplicates anymore, that follow each other More comfortable way to turn errorcorrection on/off (GUI?)
+Better method for errorcorrection (if not trigram -> don't give back 3 words) No word duplicates anymore, that follow each other More comfortable way to turn errorcorrection on/off (GUI?)
+Error Warning if input is not readable
+Support of PDFs
+Maybe an exe-file

 # footnotes